 Step 2 – Prepare the Company Registration Documents

 After the company name has been approved, you must get the following documents ready:

 - Company Constitution, previously known as Articles of Association.
-You may decide to adopt the standard Singapore company constitution as provided by ACRA, which is acceptable for most companies and consists of terms that are considered to be fair for all parties involved in the incorporation
+You may decide to adopt the standard Singapore company constitution provided by ACRA, which is acceptable for most companies and consists of considered fair terms for all parties involved in the incorporation.

 - Signed Consent to Act as a Director for each director

 - Signed Consent to Act as Company Secretary by the company secretary

 - Identification and residential address details for each shareholder and officer of the company